Beachbuoy gives you the most up-to-date information on water quality in your area – free of charge.

 How to use Beachbuoy

-Coastal water quality can also be affected by rainwater running off roads and industrial or agricultural land, wastewater from privately-owned treatment works, boats and animals (such as dogs or seabirds) on the beach.
+Coastal water quality can be affected by rainwater running off roads and industrial or agricultural land, wastewater from privately-owned treatment works, boats and animals (such as dogs or seabirds) on the beach.

-Beachbuoy only reports Southern Water’s stormwater releases - not whether coastal water is safe to swim in.
+We also sometimes release heavily-diluted wastewater into coastal waters.
+These ‘stormwater releases’ are permitted by the Environment Agency.
+Beachbuoy only reports Southern Water’s stormwater releases – not whether coastal water is safe to swim in.